stackup-wallet/keystore/doc/spec.md

 # Merkle Tree Keystore for Account Abstraction

-A permissionless mechanism to decouple configuration from code to scale smart account validation with gas efficiency and privacy preserving properties.

-## Abstract

-The spec establishes a permissionless mechanism for decoupling a smart account's configuration from its code implementation.
-The solution centers around gas efficient Merkle tree proofs in order to validate account configuration at transaction time.

-## Motivation

 Smart accounts currently face UX challenges in scaling configuration.
 We define configuration here as any state that the account requires in order to validate transactions.
 Today, many smart accounts use simple schemes such as a single owner key or an N/M multisig setup.
 As smart account validation evolves (e.g. with permissions, multi-user sessions, and role-based access controls), configuration size also increases substantially.
-In this world, we quickly run into three primary issues.
+In this world, we quickly run into three issues.

 1. **Gas cost**: The onchain storage cost of configuration makes support for modern verification use cases unfeasible.
+2. **Chain fragmentation**: If an account exists on `N` chains, a lot of friction is required to ensure cross-chain sync.
-2. **Lack of privacy**: Public exposure to an account's full configuration (e.g. a guardian set used for recovery) can introduce op-sec risk.
+3. **Lack of privacy**: Public exposure to an account's full configuration (e.g. a guardian set used for recovery) can introduce op-sec risk.
-3. **Chain fragmentation**: If an account exists on `N` chains, a lot of friction is required to ensure cross-chain sync.

 On point 3, there are also significant UX challenges in a scenario where an account hasn't yet been deployed to a new chain.
 For example, in any setup that is initialized with an admin key, the user must retain secure access to the original admin key to deploy the account followed by an immediate rotation to the current key.
 This not only creates friction but also contradicts best practices of frequent and secure key rotations.

-This proposal primarily focuses on solving the gas and privacy issues.
-It does not solve chain fragmentation but opens a path to future viable solutions with the use of external cross-chain infrastructure.
+This specification directly solves the gas and privacy issues while allowing composability with external cross-chain infrastructure to solve fragmentation.

 ## Specification

-This proposal covers the specification of several key components:
+This approach covers 3 key components:

 1. `UserConfiguration` Merkle tree
 2. Singleton `Keystore` contract